 Transfer the browned butter—including the browned bits in the bottom of the pan—to a food-safe storage container.
 You can use a fine mesh strainer to strain the milk solids out of the butter, but I’ve found if you pour slowly, it’ll remain at the bottom of the pan, and you can pretty easily keep it out of your butter.

-If you’re interested in learning more about browning butter, I found this article from The Kitchn helpful!
+If you’re interested in learning more about browning butter, check out How to Brown Butter!

 Make and Bake the Cookies